pivotal/docs-tap/cli-plugins/apps/getting-started/configuration.hbs.md

-# Configure the Apps CLI plug-in
+# Configure the Tanzu Apps CLI

-This topic tells you how to configure the Apps CLI plug-in on Tanzu Application Platform (commonly known as TAP).
+This topic tells you how to configure the Tanzu Apps CLI on Tanzu Application Platform (commonly known as TAP).

 ## <a id='changing-clusters'></a>Changing clusters with --context

-The Apps CLI plug-in references the default kubeconfig file to access a Kubernetes cluster.
+The Tanzu Apps CLI references the default kubeconfig file to access a Kubernetes cluster.
-When you run a `tanzu apps` command, the Apps CLI plug-in uses the default context.
+When you run a `tanzu apps` command, the Tanzu Apps CLI  uses the default context.
 The default context is defined in the kubeconfig file located by default in: `HOME/.kube/config`.

 There are two ways to change the target cluster: